Choloyl-CoA hydrolase

+The enzyme characterised from human liver hydrolyses choloyl-CoA to the bile acid, cholic acid, and coenzyme A which form the thioester in the starting material.
+This reaction regulates the level of coenzyme A in the peroxisome.

-This enzyme belongs to the family of hydrolases, specifically those acting on thioester bonds.
+This enzyme is a hydrolase, specifically one acting on thioester bonds.
 The systematic name is choloyl-CoA hydrolase.
 Other names in common use include PTE-2 (ambiguous), choloyl-coenzyme A thioesterase, chenodeoxycholoyl-coenzyme A thioesterase, and peroxisomal acyl-CoA thioesterase 2.